pow-auth/pow/guides/sync_user.md

 end
 ```

-As you can see in the above, the cached user credentials will be updated after a successful update of plan for the user.
+As you can see in the above, the cached user credentials will be updated after a successful update of the plan for the user.
 Now any subsequent pages being rendered, you'll have access to the updated `plan` value in the current user assign.

 Another thing to note is that if you're using `Pow.Plug.Session`, then the session id will also be regenerated this way.
-This is ideal for authorization level change (what the above `plan` change action may be).
+This is ideal for authorization level change (what the above `plan` change action maybe).

 You may also update the `plan` field in a background task.
-In this case you won't have access to any current session, and you would have to use the `Pow.Store.CredentialsCache.put/3` to update the credentials cache.
+In this case, you won't have access to any current session, and you would have to use the `Pow.Store.CredentialsCache.put/3` to update the credentials cache.
 However, since there are some caveats to this, it's instead recommended to find an alternative solution with the above methods.